 3. Shape puzzle matching game – Puzzles are the best way to teach toddlers.
 Recognize the colors and match them with the shape by putting them in the empty spaces of the cardboard.
 This project is very easy to make using cardboard and colored paper.

 4. Emoji puzzles – Guess the name of the country puzzle using the emoji icons.

 5. Indoor fairy garden – If your kids love the fascinating world of fairies and like to make a miniature garden then try it indoors.

-6. Colorful butterfly craft – Gorgeous easy to make paper craft for kids.
+6. Colorful butterfly craft – Gorgeous easy-to-make paper craft for kids.
 Learn here

 Education and Learning Activities

 2. Paper towel roll pom pom challenge – A very simple game that combines math and balancing skills.
-You have to roll the pom pom through all the tunnels according to their numbers by simply tilt the container.
+You have to roll the pom pom through all the tunnels according to their numbers by simply tilting the container.
 Learn the game.

 3. Learn dividing with baking – Here we are trying to bake some alien cookies.
 Each ingredient needs to be divided based on the number of candy eyes, i.e. how many spoons of ingredients needed are divided by candy eyes.
 Example 1 candy eye = 2 spoons of ingredients.